zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

    :oauth: true

 Using the Orders API is the preferred approach when integrating the Mollie API into e-commerce applications such as webshops.
-If you want to use *pay after delivery* methods such as Klarna Pay later, using the Orders API is mandatory.
+If you want to use *pay after delivery* methods such as *Klarna Pay later*, using the Orders API is mandatory.

 Creating an order will automatically create the required payment to allow your customer to pay for the order.